IHIW/hlaGenotypeEvaluator/README.md

  - These files should be in the same format.
 The first column indicates "Sample ID", and the second column shows "GL String".
 These files should contain header in the first line.
  - The third argument should be provided to specify output file name.
 Date and ".csv" extension is added by the software

+ # Scoring description in Results file
+ - Identical: HLA genotypes are exactly identical
+ - Concordance: Both Result and Ref are concordant at least by two field assessment
+ - AmbResultConcordant: Ambiguity reported in the Result but not in the Reference
+ - AmbRefConcordant: Ambiguity reported in the Reference
+ - AmbRefAmbResultConcordant: Ambiguity reported in the Reference and result
+ - UnresolvedNullAmbResultConcordant: Concordant, but Null allele was found in the result ambiguity string
+ - Discordant: Indicates both alleles do not match at all